szilard/benchm-ml/README.md

 rather than working from a previously 1-hot encoded dataset (where the link between the dummies belonging to the same original variable is lost).

-[Spark](2-rf/5b-spark.txt) (MLlib) implementation is slow, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M due to inefficient memory handling.
+[Spark](2-rf/5b-spark.txt) (MLlib) implementation is somewhat slower, provides the lowest accuracy and it [crashes](2-rf/5c-spark-crash.txt) already at *n* = 1M due to inefficient memory handling.
 With 250G of RAM it finishes for *n* = 1M, but runs out of memory for *n* = 10M.
 However, as Spark can run on a cluster one can throw in even more RAM by using more nodes (see some results linked below).
-On a single machine it is possible though to train random forests with a smaller number of trees (but then accuracy is decreases).
+Alternatively, on a single machine, it is possible to train random forests with a smaller number of trees (but then accuracy decreases).
-I also tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training slower.
+I also tried to provide the categorical variables encoded simply as integers and passing the `categoricalFeaturesInfo` parameter, but that made training much slower.
 A convenience issue, reading the data is more than one line of code and Spark does not provide a one-hot encoder for the categorical data (therefore I used R for that).
 Note again the low prediction accuracy vs the other methods.
 One can improve a bit by increasing the maximum depth of trees (but only to Spark's limit of 30), but then training slows down further and AUC is still lower than with the other methods.
-Finding the reason for the lower AUC would need more investigation (one reason might be that `predict` for Spark decision trees returns 0/1 and not probability scores therefore the random forest prediction is based on voting not probability averaging - but that might not be the only reason).
+Finding the reason for the lower AUC would need more investigation (one reason might be that `predict` for Spark decision trees returns 0/1 and not probability scores therefore the random forest prediction is based on voting not probability averaging, another one might be different stopping criteria, etc).
 Finally, the results of some quick experiments with Spark on a cluster of 5 nodes can be found [here](https://github.com/szilard/benchm-ml/tree/master/2b-rf-cluster).